 The difficulty is knowing what steps to take to ease the transition to a paperless law firm.
 Fortunately there are resources available to help streamline this process and get you off to a good start.
-There are books, online webinars, and in-person CLEs like the one held in Chicago earlier this year at ABA Techshow, “How To Finally Give Paper Its Marching Orders And Manage A Paperless Matter.”
+There are books, online webinars, and in-person CLEs like the one held in Chicago at ABA Techshow, “How To Finally Give Paper Its Marching Orders And Manage A Paperless Matter.”
 During this presentation, Barbara Leach and Brooks Duncan shared their advice on how to move to a paperless law firm.

 Below you’ll find the visual notes from that session along with some of our favorite tips and links to sites that provide further information (click to view larger image):

 At the outset, the presenters emphasized the importance of determining your goals before you move forward with setting up a paperless law office.
 Other general advice offered was that you acknowledge that “paperless” really means “less paper” and that reducing paper in your office is always a work in progress.
 When starting this process, begin with baby steps.
 Figure out how your firm is currently using paper and then start moving toward a digital intake process with all of the new paper that comes into your firm.
 And if you’re thinking about going paperless this year, you’re not alone.
 According to the results of a recent survey, that was also the top goal of all lawyers surveyed.